reuters-graphics/graphics-components/src/components/Table/stories/docs/component.md

-Present structured data in an interactive table
+Present structured data in a table.
+Consider making it interactive.

 ---